Story of Ted Weisgal and Leisure Learning Unlimited

 difference.
 He put Courses a la Carte on his back and carried it to its highest level.

-Alex was taking the glory while Ted was doing the work.
+Nicholas was taking the glory while Ted was doing the work.

 And despite my frequent visits, I never had a clue at the time.